Benchmarking and Analyzing Point Cloud Classification under Corruptions: Boosting Corruption Robustness

 \section{Boosting Corruption Robustness}

 Based on the above observations, we propose to improve point cloud classifier robustness in the following ways.

 \textbf{\model{}: A Robust Point Cloud Classifier.} Following the conclusions in the architecture analysis, we construct \model{} using 3D representation, k-NN, frequency grouping and self-attention.
-The detailed architecture is shown in the supplementary material.
+The detailed architecture is shown in the appendix.
 As reported in~\autoref{tab:arch}, \model{} achieves the best mCE compared to all SoTA methods.
 The success of \model{} empirically verifies our conclusions on the architecture design choices, and it could serve as a strong baseline for future robustness research.
-The implementation details are provided in the supplementary materials.
+The implementation details are provided in the appendix.

 \textbf{\aug{}: A Strong Augmentation Strategy.} We design \aug{} upon two powerful augmentation strategies, PointWOLF and RSMix.
 During training, \aug{} first deforms the object, and then rigidly mixes the two deformed objects together.
 Ground-truth labels are mixed accordingly.
 We show an illustration of \aug{} in~\autoref{fig:wolfmix}.
 By taking advantage of both rigid and non-rigid transformations, \aug{} brings substantial robustness gain over standalone PointWOLF and RSMix in~\autoref{tab:aug}.
-Implementation details can be found in the supplementary materials.
+Implementation details can be found in the appendix.

-\textbf{Synergy between Architecture and Augmentation.} We observe that augmentation techniques do not equally transfer to different architectures. \autoref{tab:wolfmix} shows that the improvement by \aug{} on corruption robustness varies drastically with different models.
-Although \model{} achieves the lowest standalone mCE, its improvements by \aug{} are much less than \aug{} for DGCNN or GDANet.
-We notice that the final epoch model outperforms the best model on the clean test set, but still has a gap from top-performing methods.
-PointNet and PCT enjoy limited robustness gain as well.
+\textbf{Synergy between Architecture and Augmentation.} We observe that augmentation techniques do not equally transfer to different architectures. \autoref{tab:wolfmix} shows that the improvement by \aug{} on corruption robustness varies with different models.
+Although \model{} achieves the lowest standalone mCE, its improvements by \aug{} are less than \aug{} for DGCNN, PCT and GDANet.
+PointNet enjoys limited robustness gain as well.
 Hence, we speculate that there is a capacity upper bound to corruptions for each architecture.
 Future classification robustness research is suggested to study: 1) standalone robustness for architecture and augmentations independently; and 2) their synergy in between.
 Furthermore, we identify that training GDANet with \aug{} achieves the best robustness in all existing methods, with an impressive 0.571 mCE.